komparo/rosetta-pipeline/comparison/README.md

 be useful to isolate parts of the workflow as modules.
 This modularity can work at different levels:

-  - The module is integrated in the pipeline as-is.
-Examples: snakemake (include)
+  - The module is included in the pipeline as-is.
+Examples: snakemake (include).
+Related tasks:
-  - The module is included as a job within the pipeline, with its own input and output.
+  - The module is included as a separate rule within the pipeline, with its own input and output.
 Examples: snakemake (subworkflows), WDL (subworkflows).
+Related tasks:

 If the pipeline is specified in a multi-purpose programming language, modularity of the pipeline is also possible within the language itself.
-Examples: airflow
+Examples: airflow.

 <!---- Extend discussion ------->